Already got an iPhone?

 iOS 11.1 makes it easier for you to type one-handed, should you wish to.
 Simply press the globe button and drag left or right to bring the keyboard in.
 Simple!

 No need to faff around finding the card with your WiFi password on it every time a friend comes over and needs to access the internet - you can now allow people access via your iPhone.
 If someone nearby tries to connect to your WiFi, you'll receive a prompt asking if you'd like to allow them to connect, and you can take it from there.

 Rather than filling your camera roll with screenshots, you're now able to bit them or edit your screengrabs instantly.
 Screenshots will now instantly drop to the corner of your screen, where you can draw on it, share it, save it or delete it.
 There's also a screen recording option (you'll need to add the button to your Control Centre as outlined above) - simply press it when you want to start recording your screen, and then press it again when you want to stop.

-Your iPhone is much more secure and safe now that you have iOS 11.1 installed: firstly, you're now able to set it up to shut down 'Do not disturb style' when you're driving, and secondly you can enable your iPhone to close down when you think someone might be trying to access it via a 'panic button'.
-The first of the two options is easily set up via your 'Settings' button - the second option is also accessed via the Settings under the heading 'Emergency SOS'.
+Your iPhone is much more secure and safe now that you have iOS 11.1 installed.
+Firstly, you're now able to set it up to shut down 'Do not disturb style' when you're driving.
+Secondly, you can enable your iPhone to close down when you think someone might be trying to access it via a 'panic button'.
+The first of the two options is easily set up via your 'Settings' button.
+The second option is also accessed via the Settings, under the heading 'Emergency SOS'.
 Should anyone try to access your phone by getting you to fingerprint it, simply click the power button quickly 5 times, which will bring up the Emergency Screen, locking your phone in the process.
-You can contact the emergency services from this screen too should you need to.
+You can contact the emergency services from this screen too, should you need to.